UA-Carpentries-Workshops/KEYS2021-Training/index.md

     <li>Follow the instructions to install VPN on your computer.</li>
     <li>In the ‘Prerequisite and Training Links’ section, open ‘Connecting the UA VPN Basics for Mac and PC’ and watch the video applicable to your operating system.
 Then, follow the instructions to connect your machine to the UA VPN.</li>
   </ul>
-Again, we will try to address any issues in the pre-KEYS Zoom meetings – so, if you experience unsurmountable hurdles, take good notes about what you did and what went wrong.
+Again, we will try to address any issues in the Zoom Practice meetings – so, if you experience unsurmountable hurdles, take good notes about what you did and what went wrong.
 (Screenshots would be helpful for trouble-shooting!)
 You can also send an email to hilgert@bio5.org with any comutational issues you may encounter and we'll try to get you help as quickly as possible.
 </p>